 The City of Frisco's new alarm ordinance took effect in December of 2009.
-To review the ordinance, renew your permit, or apply for a new permit, please call 972.292.6000 and speak with a records clerk.
+To review the ordinance, renew your permit or apply for a new permit, please call 972.292.6000 and speak with a records clerk.

-In order to apply for an alarm permit, please download and complete the alarm permit application and return it to the Records Division at the police headquarters building.
+To apply for an alarm permit, please download and complete the alarm permit application and return it to the Records Division at the police headquarters building.

 Additional information regarding alarms and alarm permitting is also available by viewing the alarm permit fact sheet

-Block Party Registration form, the Event Coordinator Acknowledgment form, and provide a map with references as to where the block party will be held at least two weeks prior to the event.
+Block parties are events that include all residents in a community.
+Please complete the Block Party Registration form, the Event Coordinator Acknowledgment form and provide a map with references to where the block party will be held at least two weeks prior to the event.
 If you have any special requests (e.g. visits from McGruff, police or fire equipment, etc.), please note this on the registration form.
-Once your block party is approved, you may contact Public Works in order to pick-up cones for your event.
+Once your block party is approved, you may contact Public Works to pick up cones for your event.

 Motor vehicle crash reports, written by the Frisco Police Department, are available for purchase online.
-The cost of an online crash report is $6.
+The cost of an online crash report is $9.

 Local Records Check